Skip links

 Happy October!
 I hope everyone is well, and I appreciate you taking the time to read about the exciting things going on this month.
 If you don’t know, October is Residents’ Rights Month, an annual event developed by the Nation Consumer Voice for Quality Long-Term Care.
 It is a month-long celebration to honor those living in long-term care facilities as well as older adults who receive services in their home or community.

 While we fight for the rights of all older adults daily, this is a time when we raise our voices even louder for those that we serve, not just locally, but across the nation.
 This year’s theme is Connections Matter.
 If you’ve been following along with us, you know that we’ve been talking A LOT about the importance of connection.
-We’ve launched our Friendly Visiting and Telephone Reassurance Program in Solano County, and we just wrapped up our COVID Connections campaign – two of our most recent initiatives during the pandemic.
+We just wrapped up our COVID Connections campaign – two of our most recent initiatives during the pandemic.
 Engagement with family, friends, and community members is vital for good health and quality of life.
 The months of visitation restrictions have pushed lonely and isolated seniors even further from the support systems they need to thrive.
 This month my team and I are challenging you to get involved whether you communicate with seniors virtually, donate, share information on social media, or are able to safely volunteer your time in person, help us promote independence, and inform older adults and our communities about the rights all seniors have to advocate and stay involved.

 I hope you read on for more about Residents’ Rights Month, ideas for staying connected, resources, news, and more.